-ID # Date Requester Questions/Comments Response Responder Date Responded Response Status S1.01 2/26/2020 Jim Wallace all would impact friends and neighbors.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.01 2/26/2020 Jim Wallace affect/take Hemley properties.
+Can't offer a preference since all would impact friends and neighbors.
 The intakes are more than a left river bank intrusion.
 They encroach into the river and effect flood flows which would likely require west bank improvements - maybe even moving the levee right bank levee westward means moving River Road in Yolo County.
-Levee improvements will be required up and down stream of each intake - which probably means some significant barge traffic. security requirements, and shielded to direct light only downwards towards objects requiring illumination to minimize halo and spillover effects outside of the property boundaries.
+Levee improvements will be required up and down stream of each intake - which probably means some significant barge traffic.
+Artificial outdoor lighting at all sites would be limited to basic safety and security requirements, and shielded to direct light only downwards towards objects requiring illumination to minimize halo and spillover effects outside of the property boundaries.
 The lights would be downcast, cut-off type fixtures with non-glare finishes, and controlled by photocells.
 Lights would provide good color with natural light qualities with minimum intensity with adequate strength for security, safety, and personnel access.
 The lights would comply with the Illuminating Engineering Society industry standards for light source and luminaire measurements and testing methods and the 2018 International Dark Sky Park Program Guidelines.
 Phil Ryan 5/27/2020 Responded